jobs-at/coding-exercise-frontend/README.md

 # jobs.at coding exercise

-We're happy you applied for a job as full-stack developer at jobs.at :)
+We're happy you applied for a job as full-stack web developer at jobs.at :)
-Before you can get started at jobs.at, we have a small exercise for you where you can show us your skills as full-stack developer.
+Before you can get started at jobs.at, we have a small exercise for you where you can show us your skills as full-stack web developer.

 ## Exercise description